baptistepras/spherical-teacher-student-perceptron/README.md

 To introduce noise, I use a method of perturbating the frontier.
 But I also implemented one randomly flipping the class of some points.
 This can be used instead by uncommenting it in the function `teacher` in the file `utils.py` (don't forget to comment the other method if you do so, and change the value of `noise_std`, a good value for this method would be `0.1 or 0.05`).

 The program can quickly become long.
 For instance, using `maxiter=100` and `10 folds` for the cross-validation, the `gradient method` takes approximately `10 minutes` on my machine for a dataset of size `5000x500`.
+For the same dataset, the `langevin` method will take approximately 12 hours if you keep `maxiter=7000`.

 This project uses a `set random_state` to reproduct the results.
 This parameter can be changed at the top of `utils.py`: `np.random.seed(424242)`